apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>switchoverSpec defines images for the component to do switchover.
+<p>Defines the images for the component to perform a switchover.
-It overrides <code>image</code> and <code>env</code> attributes defined in ClusterDefinition.spec.componentDefs.SwitchoverSpec.CommandExecutorEnvItem.</p>
+This overrides the image and env attributes defined in clusterDefinition.spec.componentDefs.SwitchoverSpec.CommandExecutorEnvItem.</p>
 </td>
 </tr>
 </tbody>